3wweiweiwu/recordwright-healing/doc/prompt/software-design/version-worm/worm.md

-You are a product ownwer try to design a rest api service.
+# Web Element Identifier Service

+## Introduction

 The "Web Element Identifier Service" is a REST API designed for Quality Engineers.
 It enables the identification of specific web elements within a web page, facilitating automated testing and quality assurance processes.
 The service operates via a single endpoint that accepts POST requests.

+## API

+### Endpoint: `/target-element`

+- **Method**: POST
+- **Function**: To identify a web element based on a given test step and the PUG format of the current web page.
+- **Request Payload**:
-Following are algorithm it used to identify the target element.
-Based on that, create user story:
+  - `testStep` (string): Describes the test step used to identify the element.
+  - `webPage` (string): The current web page in PUG format.
+- **Response**:
+  - `targetElementId` (string): Returns the ID of the target web element in the format `tag#id`, such as `div#100`.
+- **Error Handling**: Includes responses for invalid input (400) and internal server errors (500).

 ## Web Element Identification Algorithm